cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

 * If a commit fixes an issue, it should have a `Fixes #NNN` line.

-* Force pushing to master is allowed, BUT...
+* Force pushing to master or other release branches is not allowed.

-  ...write an email to `cockpit-devel@lists.fedorahosted.org` to explain what has been done and why.

-  Don't force push master lightly of course.
-One reason would be to remove an accidental merge commit, or to quickly correct wrong or missing `Closes` or `Fixes` lines.
-When in doubt, don't force push master, close/reopen issues manually as needed, and live with the shame.
+  The only way to get commits onto master is to rebase/merge a pull request onto it.
+If you regret merging a pull request, revert its changes with a new pull request.

 * The main cockpit-project/cockpit repository should not have any work-in-progress branches.